Algebraic-Programming/HiCR/examples/tasking/README.rst

     runtime.addProcessingUnit(ProcessingUnit);

-Adding tasks
+3. Adding tasks
 ------------------------

 After the tasking workers have been initialized, the next step is to create the tasks.
-For this runtime system, each task consists of an unique label and a function which it has to execute.
+For this runtime system, we modified the task class to also include a unique label for execution dependencies.
-The label is an identifier for when this task has to be executed.
+This label refers to the order in which the tasks have to be executed in this runtime system.

 ..  code-block:: C++